dentarg/auth0-blog/_posts/2018-02-20-laravel56-release-what-is-new.markdown

 ---

-Laravel is a free, open-source PHP framework designed for building web applications with an expressive and elegant syntax.
-Laravel has a high level of abstraction which shields the common developer from complex inner workings.
-Laravel saves you time and effort because it ships with a lot of features out of the box.
+Laravel is the most popular, open-source PHP framework as of this writing.
+It is designed for building web applications with an expressive and elegant syntax.
+With Laravel, application development is fast because it ships with a lot of features out of the box.
 Without further ado, let's dive right into **Laravel 5.6**.

 ## What's new in Laravel 5.6?

 ### 1. Support For Argon Password Hashing

-Argon2, the recommended password hashing algorithm by the Password Hashing Competition, is a modern algorithm for securely hashing passwords.
-And it comes in two distinct flavours, Argon 2i and Argon 2d.
+Argon2, the recommended password hashing algorithm by the [Password Hashing Competition](http://password-hashing.net), is a modern algorithm for securely hashing passwords.
+And it comes in two distinct flavors, Argon 2i and Argon 2d.
 PHP 7.2 recently added support for Argon 2i password hashing.
 Therefore, [Michael Lundbol](https://github.com/morloderex) took the initiative to add support for Argon hashing in Laravel.

 ![Argon Password Hashing Support](https://cdn.auth0.com/blog/laravel56/argon.png) _Initiative to add Argon Password Hashing_